hmrc/transit-movements-converter/README.md

 ## Development Setup

 Run from the console using: `sbt run`.
-It runs on the default port of 9475.
+The service runs on the default port 9475.

 The application should be run as part of the CTC_TRADERS_API profile due to it being an integral part of service.